tsabunkar/docker/docker/docker-img.md

   - FROM instruction are first line of Dockerfile
 - RUN instruction- install all dependencies
 - COPY instruction- copy local files from machine into docker image
-- ENTRYPOINT instruction- specify Entrypoint to be run when this image is run as container (entry file name)
+- ENTRYPOINT instruction- specify Entrypoint to be run when this image is run as container

 ---